satyajitnayk/namaste-react/README.md

 13. What is `React Fiber`?

-- Also known as `Reconciliation Algorithm`. - came up in react 16
+- Also known as `Reconciliation Algorithm` - came up in react 16.
-- React creates a virtual DOM (represenatation of actual DOM, is a nested object).
+- React creates a virtual DOM (representation of actual DOM.
+It is a nested object).
 - This algo find the diff b/w old & new virtual DOM & optimally update the DOM.
 - Read more: https://github.com/acdlite/react-fiber-architecture